Plano Independent School District: List of schools

 Each household in Plano ISD is zoned to an elementary school, a middle school, a high school, and a senior high school.
-High schools serve grades 9–10 while senior high schools serve grades 11–12; however, any 9th or 10th grader is eligible to participate in extracurricular sports at the senior high level.
-There are 67 schools: 44 elementary schools, 13 middles schools, 6 high schools, 3 senior high schools, and 1 alternative STEM-based high school, Plano ISD Academy High School.
+High schools serve grades 9–10 while senior high schools serve grades 11–12; however, any 9th or 10th grader may participate in extracurricular sports at the senior high level.
+There are 67 schools: 42 elementary schools, 11 middle schools, six high schools, three senior high schools, and one alternative STEM-based high school, Plano ISD Academy High School.
 Out of the 67 schools, 55 are located within the city of Plano.
-There are 4 schools in both Murphy and Richardson, 3 schools are in North Dallas, and 1 school in Allen.
+There are four schools in both Murphy and Richardson, three in North Dallas, and one in Allen.